NateTheGreatt/bitECS/README.md

 ## World

 A world represents a set of entities and the components that they each possess.

-Does NOT store actual component data.
+Worlds do not store actual component data, only the relationships with entities (archetypes).

 Any number of worlds can be created.
 An empty object is returned which you can use as a context.